mattlag/California-Gothic/README.md

 of the letterforms from the original 1953 law.

+# Download
+v1.0 is out, and can be downloaded from the Fonts folder in OTF, TTF, SVG, EOT, WOFF, and WOFF2 formats.

 ## Open Font
 California Gothic is released under the SIL Open Font License, which you can read about in OFL.txt and OFL-FAQ.txt in this project.